The Gospel According to John:

 Much commentary by many different Christian authors has been devoted to speculation about what it was that Jesus was writing on the ground in the Gospel According to John 8:6.
 Although the Evangelist John didn’t record what Jesus wrote, human curiosity makes it difficult for present-day men and women not to wonder about it.
 In the video for this lesson, Turning to God’s Word author Matthew Phelps suggests the importance of Jesus’ act lies not so much in what was being written but in the dramatic value of Jesus’ action as a tactic to focus attention on what Jesus says when he finally speaks.
 For more information, you can read “What Did Jesus Write?” on page 57 in The Gospel According to John: An Encounter with Grace & Truth.

 The Scripture ranges for the videos that accompany this Catholic Bible study match the Scripture ranges for the sets of questions in The Gospel According to John: An Encounter with Grace & Truth.
-You can follow along as Turning to God’s Word author Matthew Phelps discusses Lesson 10, “This Woman Has Been Caught in Adultery,on pages 55–58 in the study book.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 10, “This Woman Has Been Caught in Adultery,on pages 55–58 in the study book.

 WHAT DO YOU THINK that Jesus was writing?